 Plant native flowers and flowering trees and shrubs

-Plant a variety of flowers to provide blooms throughout the year.
+Plant a variety of flowers that bloom at different times throughout the year, including early spring and late fall.
 Focus on native plants, to which local pollinators are already adapted.
-If you do grow exotic ornamentals, focus on “simpler” flower forms rather than highly hybridized varieties (for example, bees have no problem with “dog roses”, but they can’t get inside the “double” varieties with extra petals).
+If you grow exotic ornamentals, focus on “simpler” flower forms rather than highly hybridized varieties (for example, bees have no problem with “dog roses”, but they can’t get inside the “double” varieties with extra petals).